cloudflare/cloudflare-docs/content/magic-wan/tutorials/sophos-firewall.md

 ### GRE

-Access the CLI to check the status of a GRE tunnel.
+Access the CLI and type `system gre tunnel show` to check the status of a GRE tunnel.
 When the tunnel is working, its Status will show up as **Enabled**.

 ![The GRE tunnel will show a status of Enabled when working.](/magic-wan/static/sophos-firewall/gre-status-enabled.png)